-Apply for CoE
+Apply or Extend CoE

 All students on a student visa are required to have a valid CoE at all times.
 It is your responsibility to ensure that your CoE is up to date and current.
 It is also your responsibility to ensure that you apply for a new CoE early if you need to extent your visa.
 Deakin staff will not be able to issue a CoE on the spot.
 You should apply for a CoE at least 10 working days before you need to lodge your visa application.